- Agendas and Minutes

 IV-4 Selections from the North Dakota Century Code:

 Items Pertinent to the Governance of Higher Education and the Operation of the University of North Dakota

 There are many policies in the North Dakota Century Code that may be pertinent to the faculty at the University of North Dakota.
 The North Dakota Century Code is available online at the North Dakota State Government website.

-VII-5 Selections from the Code of Student Life
+IV-5 Selections from the Code of Student Life

 The University of North Dakota Code of Student Life contains many provisions which are of interest to faculty, especially regarding the protection of student academic and other records, many of which are protected by federal law, and regarding student misconduct – whether academic or otherwise.